Automated Security Analysis

 Azimuth — Automated Security Analysis

-Azimuth deploys AI agents — powered by Lodestar, our reinforcement learning engine — that actively attack your smart contracts.
+Azimuth deploys AI agents that actively attack your smart contracts.
 Running against forked mainnet environments with real transaction execution, Azimuth probes every function, chains multi-step attacks, and proves exploits end-to-end.
 If Azimuth reports a vulnerability, it was actually exploited — not just theoretically possible.

 AI agents Zero false positives Working PoC for every finding CI/CD integration